JST1703/scc/src/doc.md

 ##### binaryCheckSymbol1

-given a binary string, returns x, where x is 1, if the number of ones in the string is odd.
+Given a binary string, returns x, where x is 1, if the number of ones in the string is odd.
 Else x is 0.

 ##### binaryCheckSymbol2

-given a binary string, returns a two digit number xy, where x is 1, if the number of ones in the string at every even position is odd, else x is 0, and where y is 1, if the number of ones in the string at every odd position is odd, else y is 0.
+Given a binary string, returns a two digit number xy, where x is 1, if the number of ones in the string at every even position is odd, else x is 0, and where y is 1, if the number of ones in the string at every odd position is odd, else y is 0.

+##### distance

+Calculates the hamming distance between two sequences of equal length.

 ##### errormaker

 Used for MC or YN questions.
 Changes a sequence depending on the question to solve.

+##### hammingDistance

+Calculates the hamming distance of an array of sequences of equal length.
+This can be a code.

 ##### nDigitComparer